-- 1. Ownership or rental of residential property in Alabama and continuous occupation thereof on an extended term of not less than 12 consecutive months. - 2.
+- 1. Ownership or rental of residential property in Alabama and continuous occupation thereof on an extended term of not less than 12 consecutive - 2.
 Full-time permanent employment in Alabama. - 3.
 Possession of Alabama licenses required to do business or practice a profession in Alabama. - 4.
 Legal marriage to a bona fide Alabama resident. - 5.
-Registration to vote in Alabama. - 6.
-Filing of Alabama resident income tax returns. - 7.
-Holding of a current Alabama driver's license. - 8.
-Registration of a vehicle in Alabama and payment of property taxes thereon. - 9.
-Evidence of banking activity within Alabama for 12 consecutive months prior to making application for residency change.
+Registration to vote in Alabama.